Open quantum battery in three-dimensional rotating black hole spacetime: Quantum battery in rotating BTZ black hole

 From Eq. (\ref{emax}), we know that the energy of the quantum battery varies periodically and that the energy of the closed quantum battery reaches its maximum when $ \Omega \tau = \pi n\ (n > 0 \text{ odd numbers}) $, i.e., $ \langle E_{\mathrm{B}}(\tau) \rangle_{\mathrm{static}} = \Delta \frac{A^2}{\Omega^2} $.
 And when $ A \gg \Delta $, the stored energy $ \langle E_{\mathrm{B}}(\tau) \rangle_{\mathrm{static}} $ approaches its maximum value.

 In addition, there is another special scenario in which the quantum battery interacts with the field in the infinite time limit, i.e., $ \tau \to \infty $.
-In this limit, the average energy stored in the quantum battery (\ref{eq32}) is expressed as
+In this limit, the average energy in Eq. (\ref{eq32}) stored in the quantum battery is expressed as

-In this limit, the average energy of the quantum battery remains unaffected by exponential decay, as indicated by (\ref{eq34}).
-This suggests the boundary conditions have no discernible effect on the energy at this stage.
-Instead, the average energy is solely determined by the angular momentum \(J/M \ell\) and relative weighting between the quantum battery's energy level spacing $\Delta \ell$ and the charger's amplitude $A \ell$.
-The effects of these two factors on the average energy stored in a quantum battery in the asymptotic long-time limit are elucidated Fig. \ref{fig2}.
+Eq.~(\ref{eq35}) agrees with the corresponding expression in the static BTZ case \cite{tian2025dissipative}.
+This agreement arises because, in the long-interaction limit, the average energy given in Eq.~(\ref{eq32}) is no longer affected by the exponential decay term in Eq. (\ref{eq34}).
+This also suggests the boundary conditions have no discernible effect on the energy at this stage.
+Instead, the average energy is solely determined by local KMS temperature $ T $ of rotating BTZ black hole and relative weighting between the quantum battery's energy level spacing $\Delta \ell$ and the charger's amplitude $A \ell$.
+Since the redshift factor $\gamma$ and the Hawking temperature $ T_H $, which together determine the local temperature $T$, indirectly depend on the black hole's angular momentum $J/Ml$ (see Eq.~(\ref{ridus})), we plot the average energy \( \langle E_{\mathrm{B}}(\infty) \rangle \) as a function of $J/Ml$ and the ratio $\Delta \ell/A \ell$ in Fig.~\ref{fig2} to investigate the impact of rotation on quantum battery dynamics.